023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 001. Brain atrophy in Schizophrenia (2015)

-During my first research project with Dr. Sonia Dollfus (1st year of MS.c.) at the ISTS lab in Caen, France, I learned how to process and analyze MRI data to measure grey matter atrophy in patients with Schizophrenia.
+During my first research project with Dr. Sonia Dollfus (1st year of MS.c.) at the ISTCT lab in Caen, France, I learned how to process and analyze MRI data to measure grey matter atrophy in patients with Schizophrenia.

 Then, the contrast map was projected onto a 3D mesh of the hippocampus and its subfields.
-This mesh was manually delineated on coronal slices by Renaud LaJoie (see publication here ).
-In the right hippocampus, atrophy was detected in the median-posterior part of the Subiculum and other subfields, namely CA2-3 and GD-CA4, as seen in the dorsal view.
+This mesh was manually delineated on coronal slices by Renaud La Joie (see publication here ).
+In the right hippocampus, atrophy was detected in the median-posterior part of the Subiculum and other subfields, namely CA2-3 and DG-CA4, as seen in the dorsal view.
 This extended across almost the entirety of the CA1 region and marginally into the ventral Subiculum.
 In contrast, the left hippocampus showed a milder atrophy primarily concentrated in the posterior section of the Subiculum, discernible both ventrally and slightly dorsally.
-However, these differences did not survive the correction for FWE.
+However, these differences did not survive the correction for family-wise error (FWE).